guildxyz/guild-network/docs/runtime-upgrades.md

 validator set.

-Don't worry if your node goes offline and gets removed from the active validator set, you can restart it and submit the `ValidatorManager > addValidatorAgain` transaction from the explorer to re-join the active set.
+Don't worry if your node goes offline and gets removed from the active validator set, you can rotate your keys again.
+You'll receive 96 bytes of keys in the response which you should split into three 32 byte long keys:
+- aura (32 bytes, add `0x` to the front)
+- grandpa (32 bytes, add `0x` to the front)
+- im-online (32 bytes, add `0x` to the front)
+and submit them in the explorer via `Session > setKeys`.
+You should simply add `0x` as the proof.
+Then, you should submit the `ValidatorManager > addValidatorAgain` transaction from the explorer to re-join the active validator set.

 ### Required steps for node operators
 #### Validator nodes